 Once a minimum of four well-distributed rings have been measured across the image, the EO is determined by resection.
-Semi-automated measurement can be achieved by incorporating a priori information about the rings, such as radius and center-point location, into the procedure.
-This is similar to resection driveback described previously.
-The 3-D position of the ring center is projected into the image to predict its location.
-Because the radius of the ring is known, its shape and extents in the image can also be predicted.
+Semi-automated measurement can be achieved by incorporating apriori information about the rings, such as radius and center-point location, into the procedure.
+This is similar to resection driveback described in Section 6.
+The 3D position of the ring center is projected into the image to predict its location.
+Since the radius of the ring is known, its shape and extents in the image can also be predicted.
 This aids in the elimination of unwanted edges.
-In this application, on a 2.0-GHz Pentium 4 desktop computer with 512 MB of RAM, all 885 rings in one image are detected and measured in less than six seconds.
-As in the target approach, the image coordinates of all ring centers in all images are input to a bundle adjustment, resulting in the adjusted 3-D coordinates of the circle centers.
-A section of a measured image is shown in figure 9.
+In this application, on a 2.0GHz Pentium 4 desktop computer with 512 MB of RAM, all 885 rings in one image are detected and measured in less than six seconds.
+As in the target approach detailed previously, the image coordinates of all ring centers in all images are input to a bundle adjustment, resulting in the adjusted 3D coordinates of the circle centers.
+A section of a measured image is shown in Figure 9.